-1 airports, driving permits are In other word ave one to drive on the airport. er words, you have to
+At airports, driving permits arehave one to drive on the airport.
+In oth In other words, you have to

 compulsory forbidden optional prohibited

-2 Т he instructions are e as as: first, write your name.
+2 Т he instructions are e as : first, write yo our name.

 follow followed following follows

-3 Т The ID centre opens 8.30 am.
+3 Т he ID centre oper ns 8.30 am

 at on in during

-4 No smoking" at the igarettes there. e airport means th nat you smoke
+4 No smoking" at th igarettes there. e airport means th nat you smoke

 do not have to must not are not might not

-5 The answers to this test are ke this test are kept until the test is over.
+5 The answers to this test are kept until the test is over.

 hid hide hiding hidden